-The whole crew can get excited for these crowd-pleasing coastal excursions
+The whole crew can get excited for these family-friendly coastal excursions

-It's a big, exciting world out there.
 Brake for fun in SLO CAL!
-When the whole family's ready for adventure, head to the SLO CAL coast, where kids of all ages can explore, play and giggle in the sand.
+When the fam's ready for adventure, head to the SLO CAL coast, where kids of all ages can explore, play and giggle in the sand.
 That's right: Highway 1 is your family-friendly destination for sun, fun and good times to come.

 Make new animal friends

 Meet unexpected coastal critters along your route (and don't forget the binoculars)!
 All you need to do is follow our easy wildlife viewing tips.

 It's as easy as opening your eyes: Aquatic animal sightings can be spotted everywhere along Highway 1, all you need to do is look around.
 All ages should keep an eye out for perky dolphins at play in Pismo Beach, crafty Sea Otters lounging on their backs in Morro Bay kelp beds, and seabirds soaring high through the Cayucos sky.
 Each winter, whales make their appearance in SLO CAL, inspiring gasps of awe among all ages.

 See the seals

 They'll never forget this encounter.
 Elephant Seals, with their unique, trunk-like noses, are a hoot to observe at the The Piedras Blancas Elephant Seal Rookery, located seven miles north of San Simeon on Highway 1.
 Get your wiggles out after a drive up the coast and say hello to these captivating creatures from a safe and easily accessible viewing point.
 Depending on the season, you may see males challenge each other to a scuffle or even witness a birth.
 October through March sees an uptick in population, so there's never been a better time to get out and pay a visit to these behemoth beasts.